-Statutory provisions triggering contractual liability are found in the general principles of French contract law embodied in article 1101 et. seq. of the Civil Code, as well as in relevant court decisions.
-Examination of these principles in the context of environmental damage can be best achieved by considering the common instance of the sale of a contaminated piece of land.
+Statutory provisions triggering contractual liability are found in the general principles of French contract law embodied in article 1101 et. seq. of the Civil Code, as well as in relevant court decisions.81 Examination of these principles in the context of environmental damage can be best achieved by considering the common instance of the sale of a contaminated piece of land.
 Typically in this circumstance, the disappointed buyer will try to obtain rescission of the sale.
 This can be achieved through several means.

 On the basis of article 1110 of the Civil Code, which deals with mistake (erreur), a buyer may try to obtain rescission of the sale by proving that the property purchased does not have the substantial qualities for which it was bought.82 The burden of proof however makes it difficult for the buyer to win.
-For example, the Cour de Cassation, France's highest civil court, rejected the rescission of the sale of a piece of land because the most important quality sought by the buyer, namely the suitability of the land for building, had not been expressly indicated in the sales contract.83 Therefore, article 1110 may be of little help to obtain the rescission of the sale of a contaminated piece of land.
+For example, the Cour de Cassation, France's highest civil court, rejected the rescission of the sale of a piece of land because the most important quality sought by the buyer, namely the suitability of the land for building, had not been expressly indicated in the rescission of the sale of a contaminated piece of land.